Before moving ahead in this Data Science vs Machine Learning blog, we will have a glance at the agenda:

 Scope of Job and Salary: Data Science vs Machine Learning

-As we already know the demand and value of Data Science and Machine Learning, we must now check out the scope of job and salary in both of these fields.
-Let us first discuss the scope of job and salary in Data Science.
+As we already know the demand and value of Data Science and Machine Learning, we must now check out the scope of jobs and salaries in both of these fields.

 Scope of Job and Salary in Data Science